-United Nations Secretary General Ban Ki Moon, at the Alliance of Civilizations Madrid Forum said; "never in our lifetime has there been a more desperate need for constructive and committed dialogue, among individuals, among communities, among cultures, among and between nations."
-Another writer in a different setting said; "the warning signs are clear, unless we establish genuine dialogue within and among all kinds of belief, ranging from religious fundamentalism to secular dogmatism, the conflicts of the future will probably be even more deadly."
+United Nations Secretary General Ban Ki Moon, at the Alliance of Civilizations Madrid Forum said; never in our lifetime has there been a more desperate need for constructive and committed dialogue, among individuals, among communities, among cultures, among and between nations."
+Another writer in a different setting said, the warning signs are clear: unless we establish genuine dialogue within and among all kinds of belief, ranging from religious fundamentalism to secular dogmatism, the conflicts of the future will probably be even more deadly.

-As we are all painfully aware, religious conflict continues to escalate worldwide.
+As we are all painfully aware, religious conflict continues to escalate worldwide whether in the Middle East, Eastern Europe, Africa, South Asia, East Asia or the Americas.
 Acceptance of the rights of others to their own beliefs continues to be a value denied for millions of people.
 Much suffering is inflicted in the name of religion or belief on minorities, women and children and "the other" for the most part by perpetrators in total disregard for the tenets of their own faiths.